Gyvastis/Tumblr-Image-Scraper/README.md

 `ruby tumblr_scraper.rb <username> <directory to save images to> <number of images to download>`

-The only required parameter is the Tumblr *username*.
+The only required parameter is the *username* (Tumblr blog name).
 Script sleeps up to 3 seconds after every page opened.

 Happy scraping!